 - Hand-warmer balm: A small tube of Iodex/Volini for the night between papers.

-"If you lack prior practice, writing relentlessly for 6 hours a day and doing this for 5 days will cause both mental and physical fatigue.
-The only way to overcome it is to practice enough before the final exam.
-Mock tests must be taken with all the seriousness of the final UPSC exam." — Anudeep Durishetty, How to Conquer GS in UPSC Mains, Explained, anudeepdurishetty.in.
+Anudeep Durishetty has noted that without prior practice, writing relentlessly for ~6 hours a day across 5 days causes real mental and physical fatigue — and the only way to build that stamina is to practice enough before the final exam.
+Mock tests must be taken with all the seriousness of the final UPSC exam. — Anudeep Durishetty, How to Conquer GS in UPSC Mains, Explained, anudeepdurishetty.in.

 The mental side — what nobody warns you about